OHDSI/ETL-LambdaBuilder/docs/Optum Clinformatics/Optum_visit_detail.md

 ## **VISIT_DETAIL Logic**
 1. Remove persons not in person table
 2. Create a primary key to identify each record in the **MEDICAL_CLAIMS**, **INPATIENT_CONFINEMENT** and **RX_CLAIMS** tables.
 This primary key will become the **VISIT_DETAIL_ID**.
 Retain this information as a lookup table for later linkage of diagnoses and procedures.
 This system generated key may also be used to lookup records in source table i.e. maintain a lookup table that is able to link visit_detail_id to the records of **MEDICAL_CLAIMS**, **INPATIENT_CONFINEMENT** and **RX_CLAIMS** tables (record level referential integerity).
+3. Only use records from **RX_CLAIMS** where mail_ind <> 'Y'.
+We don't want mail-in pharmacy records to create visits as there is no interaction with a health care provider.

 ## **PROVIDER_ID Assignment Logic**